 We are a not-for-profit organisation based near Byron Bay committed to reducing gender-based violence in Australia

 That every Australian feels safe and empowered to live a happy and healthy life.

 To ensure every Australian has access to a toolkit of emotional, mental & physical skills in order to feel empowered and safe in any situation.
-Our nation-wide initiative called "Empowered Communities" will provide instructor training to key community members all over Australia to help us reach this goal.
+Our nation-wide initiative called "Empowered Communities" will provide Facilitator Training to key community members all over Australia to help us reach this goal.

 Our Core Values